annilea/nlp-on-e-commerce-reviews/README.md

 UnsupervisedLearning_NLP.ipynb: This notebook has an implementation for finding topics from review texts using Latent Dirichlet Allocation (LDA)

+Project summary.pptx is a powerpoint file collecting together all the results from the three notebooks.

 Notebooks were run on Google Colab
 Python version: 3.7.10
 package versions: